BrenoAqua/Senren/docs/pitch_accent_automatic_colors.md

-# Automatic Colors for Every Pitch Accent + Pitch Position
+# Automatic Colors for Pitch Accent

 The pitch accent markers (lines and number) are automatically colored according to the pitch accent pattern type.